-If you managed to save time or money for an employer, use one of these words:
+If you managed to save time or money for an employer, use one of these action words:

 You managed projects or people

-Every workplace needs team members with good leadership skills, so showcase them with one of these verbs:
+Every workplace needs team members with good leadership skills.
+Showcase those skills on your resume with emphatic action verbs:

 You organized something